List of NCAA Division I baseball venues

 This is a list of stadiums that currently serve as the home venue for NCAA Division I college baseball teams.
-Conference affiliations reflect those in the coming 2023 NCAA baseball season.
+Conference affiliations reflect those in the upcoming 2026 NCAA baseball season.
 In addition, venues which are not located on campus or are used infrequently during the season have been listed.
 Among Division I conferences that sponsor men's and women's basketball, the Big Sky Conference and Mid-Eastern Athletic Conference are the only ones that do not sponsor baseball.

+Years of conference changes reflect baseball seasons, which take place in the calendar year after schools join their new conferences.